rasikrodri/Financial-Portal/README.md

 This is a simple financial application to kkep track of finances

-You can visit the website
+You can see it in action here
 http://rasikfinancialportal.azurewebsites.net/